 - European Federation of Associations and Centres of Irish Studies (Steering Board Member and UK Representative, September 2015-Present)

 - International Association for the Study of Irish Literatures.

 - Northern Postcolonial Network

-- ‘A Secret History of Northern Irish Women’s Fiction’, John Hewitt Summer School, July 2017
+- ‘Unsettling Intimacy – Northern Irish Short Fiction after the Agreement’, John Hewitt Summer School, July 2017.

 - Roundtable discussant: ‘The Borders of Irish Literature’ and ‘Rethinking the Contemporary’ at English Shared Futures, Newcastle, July 2017.

 - ‘Fleeting Attachments: The Modernist Moment in Contemporary Northern Irish Writing’, ESRC Memory and Northern Ireland Seminar, University of Ulster, June 2017.